jasbits/gravity-forms-multi-form-sticky-field-sharing/docs/index.markdown

 # Documentation for "Multi-Form Sticky Field Sharing"
 ---
-( A Gravity Forms Plug-In For WordPress Environments )
+( A Plug-In for Gravity Forms in WordPress Environments )

 ## **Introduction**